 Chaotic: This manager gives employees total control over the decision making process.

-Consultative: An autocratic style in which the manager listens to feedback from employees and adjusts when necessary.
+Consultative: A leadership style in which the manager listens to feedback from employees and adjusts when necessary.

 Democratic: The manager allows decisions to be made by the majority of employees.
 Decision-making is slow, but there is more employee buy-in.